jbearce/new-site/CONTRIBUTING.md

 ##### Modules

-In `/src/assets/modules/`, you'll find all the different componenets of this project.
+In `/src/assets/modules/`, you'll find all the different components of this project.
 These can be plugged in wherever necessary, so make them as general as possible.
 For example, modules typically shouldn't have fixed widths, so that they'll fit anywhere on the site.

 ##### Layout

-`/src/assets/layout/` is where you can put styles that affect the layout of the site, as well as custom styles for modules that are dependant on where they're placed on the page.
+`/src/assets/layout/` is where you can put styles that affect the layout of the site, as well as custom styles for modules that are dependent on where they're placed on the page.

 For example, if the links in a `.menu-list` that's in the header should have a `20px` font size., you could add `.header .menu-item a {font-size: remify(20)}` in `/src/assets/styles/layout/header/_header.scss`.